Orange-hanter/TuserDuser/event-api/DOC/Reference/DISCOVERY_ENGINE.md

 # Narrow Time-Slot Discovery Engine

 This document describes the domain model, queue lifecycle, and integration points for the discovery engine that powers `/v1/api/discovery/*`.

 ## Concept Overview

 Users explore a curated list of events that all fit inside a short time window (currently six hours).
-The engine guarantees deterministic ordering, conflict-aware booking, and full action history per user.
+The engine guarantees deterministic ordering, conflict- aware booking, and full action history per user.
 Reactions never mutate the source catalog; state lives only inside queue snapshots and history logs.

 Key properties: